A History of Auschwitz

 By Tim Lambert

 The first prisoners in Auschwitz were Poles who were sent there in June 1940.
 However, at first, Auschwitz was only a transit camp.
 Prisoners were moved on from there to other camps.
 Soon, however, Auschwitz became a permanent camp.
 By 1942 it held prisoners from all over Europe.
 At first, only a small proportion were Jews but the number of Jewish prisoners rapidly increased.
-At first prisoners in Auschwitz were not systematically killed but many died of disease or malnutrition or both.
-Prisoners were, of course, treated with appalling cruelty, and beatings and executions were common.
-Food and clothing were inadequate and prisoners were made to do hard labor (overwork contributed to many deaths).
+At first prisoners in Auschwitz were not systematically killed but many died of disease and starvation.

 In 1941 the chemical company IG Farben built a factory at Auschwitz, which used slave labor.
 By 1943 there were about 7,000 forced laborers working for IG Farben and by 1944 about 11,000.
 Most of them died.
 IG Farben was followed by a number of other German companies all of whom used forced labor.
-Slowly a whole complex of camps was built and eventually there were more than 40 ‘satellite’ camps around the central concentration camp at Auschwitz.
+Slowly a whole complex of camps was built and eventually, there were more than 40 ‘satellite’ camps around the central concentration camp at Auschwitz.

-Meanwhile, in early 1942 the Nazis had decided to exterminate the entire Jewish population of Europe.
-In Auschwitz, the mass murder of Jews began in 1942.
-They were killed in a camp called Auschwitz II (it was also called Birkenau), which was built near the original camp.
 The number of Jews in Birkenau varied between 15,000 and 20,000.
 (Most of the other camps in the complex were slave labor camps with prisoners from Russia, Poland, and other parts of Europe).

-The gold was melted down and hair was used to make felt, mattresses and ropes.
+The gold was melted down and human hair was used to make felt, mattresses, and ropes.
 Ash from cremated bodies was used to make fertilizer.
 Clothes and prostheses belonging to dead Jews were also collected and used by the Germans.
 At intervals, the Sonderkommando were murdered and replaced by new men.

 Nazi doctors also carried out medical experiments on prisoners e.g. the notorious doctor Josef Mengele (1911-1979) carried out experiments on dwarfs, twins, and triplets.
 Many prisoners died as a result of these barbaric ‘experiments’.